Advocacy

 In 2023 the Homelessness Networks across Victoria established the 'Houses at Parliament' campaign.
 Homelessness and allied services folded 6,000 origami houses, which were displayed on the steps of Parliament House, to represent the minimum social housing build that Victoria needs each year.

-This campaign will run again in 2024.
-Below are some of the campaign resources.
+This campaign ran again in 2024.

 Advocacy campaigns